QRickL/QRickL/README.md

 ## About Me

 I'm from Vancouver, British Columbia, Canada.
-Right now, I am a second year student the University of Waterloo studying math and data science.
+Right now, I am a second year student at the University of Waterloo studying math and data science.
 I'm most familiar with Python and C++.

 ## My Journey: Art -> Math